Right to Information Day 2018

 - our staff are aware of how people can request information from us, for example through established administrative access processes for specific types of information, and we promote how to access it.

-- our staff are aware of how we facilitate media information requests via our Media Protocol, ensuring media requests are dealt with promptly by referral to the Manager Marketing and Communication and only through a formal application process as a last resort.
+- our staff are aware of how we facilitate media information requests by referral to the Manager Marketing and Communications and only through a formal application process as a last resort.

 - where someone requests information through a formal application process, it is provided to them, unless on balance it is not in the public interest to do so.